LiveRamp/cascading_ext/README.md

   - retrieve and log map or reduce task errors if the job fails
   - extend Cascading's job naming scheme with improved naming for some taps which use UUID identifiers.

-see [FlowWithCustomCascadingUtil](https://github.com/LiveRamp/cascading_ext/blob/master/src/java/com/liveramp/cascading_ext/example/FlowWithCustomCascadingUtil.java) to see examples of how CascadingUtil can be extended to include custom default properties.
+See [FlowWithCustomCascadingUtil](https://github.com/LiveRamp/cascading_ext/blob/master/src/java/com/liveramp/cascading_ext/example/FlowWithCustomCascadingUtil.java) to see examples of how CascadingUtil can be extended to include custom default properties.
 Subclasses can easily:

-  - set default properties
+  - set default properties in the job Configuration
-  - add serialization classes (addSerialization)
+  - add serialization classes
-  - add serialization tokens (addSerializationToken)
+  - add serialization tokens
-  - add flow step strategies (addDefaultFlowStepStrategy)
+  - add flow step strategies

 <b>FunctionStats, FilterStats, BufferStats, AggregatorStats</b>